Squeaky floors are frustrating!

 In older homes, the presence of squeaky floors is simply a part of charm and comes with the territory.

-In new construction homes, squeaking hardwood floors can become a frustrating situation with every participant in the construction process blaming another person.
+For new construction homes, squeaking hardwood floors are a frustrating situation with every participant in the construction process blaming another person.

 There is however one core cause of a squeaking floor: movement.

 It’s pretty rare for a wood floor to squeak on its own.
-In order for floor to squeak, it requires some impetus to move and a place to move to.
+For floor to squeak, it requires some impetus to move and a place to move to.

 This is usually the act of being stepped on.

 Movement is the cause of squeaks.
 But that still leaves the million dollar question: what’s allowing the floor to move?

 Movement can be caused by a number of factors: